Judicial Complex

 Lawsuit Against VA May be Fast-Tracked to Aid COVID-19 Relief

-In early April, a federal appeals court was asked to fast-track a lawsuit which may expand veterans’ access to educational benefits.
+In early April, a federal appeals court was asked to fast-track a lawsuit that may expand veterans’ access to educational benefits.
 Attorneys in BO v.
 Wilkie argued that expediting the appeals process may reduce the financial impact of COVID-19 by giving former servicemembers an additional year of educational funding.
-If the lower court’s decision is upheld, veterans across the country may gain access to additional education benefits from GI bills.
+If the lower court’s decision is upheld, veterans nationwide may gain access to additional education benefits from GI bills.

 Benefits for Veterans